Gender-Inclusive Housing

 What is Gender-Inclusive Housing?

-Gender-Inclusive Housing is defined at Ohio State as an arrangement whereby students, regardless of assigned sex or gender identity, are permitted to share housing.
+Gender-Inclusive Housing is defined at The Ohio State University as an arrangement whereby students, regardless of sex assigned at birth, legal sex, or gender identity, are permitted to share housing.

 Who can live in Gender-Inclusive Housing?